stfc/st2-cloud-pack/lib/openstack_query/docs/PRESETS.md

 ```

 #### **3. Edit the query class mappings for each Query class you wish to use the preset in**
-Each Query Class has a set of mappings which configures certain aspects of the Query (See Mappings for details).
+Each Query Class has a set of mappings which configures certain aspects of the Query (See [FILTER_MAPPINGS.md](FILTER_MAPPINGS.md) for details).

 One of these aspects is which preset-property pair can be used together when calling `where()` on the class.